 Popular with day-trippers and campers, Upper Yarra Reservoir Park offers natural wonders, historical sites and built facilities to enjoy getting into nature.

-The Park area was originally a small town constructed for the workers who built the dam between 1947 and 1957.
+Enjoy the gentle shaded walks through bushland beneath tall eucalypts and green fern gullies.
+See the remnants of the parks earlier use, when it was a small town constructed for the workers who built the dam between 1947 and 1957.

 Enjoy breath-taking lookouts over and around the reservoir, keep an eye out for Swamp Wallabies, wombats, fish and kookaburras among the native eucalypts, grevilleas and banksias.